dataprogpy/dataprogpy.github.io/docs/adv-data-types/text-analysis/vectorization.md

 | **2** | 0 | 1 | 0 | 0 | 1 | 0 | 0 | 0 | 0 | 1 | 0 | 1 | 0 | 1 | 0 | 0 | 0 | 0 | 2 | 0 | 0 |
 | **3** | 0 | 0 | 0 | 1 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 1 | 0 | 1 | 0 | 0 | 0 | 0 | 1 | 1 |

 Each row now represents one of our original documents, and each column represents a word in our vocabulary.
 For example, in Document 2 (row index 2), the word "return" appears twice, so its corresponding entry is 2.
-We have successfully vectorized our text\!
+We have successfully vectorized our text!

+---

-> **[NOTE] The Limits of Bag-of-Words**
+!!! note "**The Limits of Bag-of-Words**"

->
-> BoW is simple and effective, but it has two key limitations:
+    BoW is simple and effective, but it has two key limitations:

->
-> 1. It completely loses the original word order and context.
+    1. It completely loses the original word order and context.
-> 2. It treats every word as equally important.
+    2. It treats every word as equally important.
 A word like "blender" might be more important than "large" in a document, but BoW only sees their counts.

 ### Method 2: Term Frequency-Inverse Document Frequency (TF-IDF)